 Simplicity, professionalism, and maximum informativeness are the priorities of this emblem.
-Therefore, the Edward Jones logo does not contain cumbersome elements and immediately informs potential clients of the company it represents.
+Therefore, the Edward Jones logo does not include cumbersome elements and immediately conveys to potential clients which company it represents.
 It looks like a large business card.

 Meaning and History

-In fact, the roots of this company go back to 1872 when a prominent representative of the financial circles at that time, Jones, opened his financial institution in St. Louis.
+In fact, the roots of this company go back to 1872, when a prominent figure in financial circles at the time, Jones, opened his financial institution in St. Louis.
 He was the founder of the business, which later became the main family business.
-Then, using the acquired base, his descendant established a similar firm.
+Then, using the base he had acquired, his descendant established a similar firm.

 From the beginning, the young organizer of the investment company aimed to cover suburbs and rural communities in the United States and Canada.
 Therefore, its branches appeared on both sides of the border, although this caused a flurry of problems.
-However, management found solutions, and the network expanded further, receiving a common name in honor of the founder – Edward David Jones.
-It served as the basis for visual identity: it simply changed forms as a result of rebranding.
+However, management found solutions, and the network expanded further, receiving a common name in honor of the founder, Edward David Jones.
+It served as the basis for the visual identity: it simply changed form as a result of the rebranding.

 What is Edward Jones?

-Edward Jones is an American financial service providing investment services to the population, so the full name of the company is Edward Jones Investments.
+Edward Jones is an American financial services company that provides investment services to the public; its full name is Edward Jones Investments.
 It entered the specialized market in 1922.
 The company was founded by banker Edward David Jones Sr. Its headquarters are located in St. Louis, Missouri.

 1922 – 1950

 The bright logo consists of a yellow rectangle, a single-line name, and the investment company’s slogan.
 The first row is executed in a combined font.
 The founders’ first and last names are almost connected, so the distance between them is minimal.
-To visually separate them and make the phrase clear, designers highlighted the second part with bold letters while keeping the first thin and elegant.
+To visually separate them and make the phrase clear, designers highlighted the second part in bold while keeping the first part thin and elegant.
 The font also plays an important role: letters with serifs are on the left, while those without are on the right.
 At the bottom is the motto, “Making Sense of Investing,” reflecting the company’s concept and mission.
-It predominates with uppercase glyphs and extensions at the ends.
+It predominates with uppercase glyphs and terminal extensions.

 1950 – 1975